enif77/EFrt/README.md

   - Return stack: Stack for interpreter internal use.
 Holds 32 bit signed integers.
   - Object stack: Can hold any object and strings.
   - Exception stack: Not accessible for users.
 Its used internally by THROW and CATCH words.
+  - Input source stack: Stack for keeping the inputs.
+Used by the EVALUATE word.

 ## Heaps

   - Data heap: Main heap for user data.
-Holds all 32bit and 64bit integers and 64 bit floats (as two 32 bit cells).
+It is an array of bytes.
+Words working with it are ensuring the cell alignment, when needed.
   - Object heap: Hold any objects and strings.